aunmesh/HomePage/content/post/GRE-A-hacky-guide-for-a-328ish-score.md

 ### Okay, I think we covered the verbal section there.
 What about the Quant section?
 Did you have practice?

-Yes absolutely.
+Yes, absolutely.
 It is not wise to be overconfident.
 I practiced 5 section tests of Quant and also revised the formulas etc. well before the exam.
 They were mostly elementary, but doing so helps with your confidence going into the exam.

 ### Any important points for Quant section?

 Yeah.
-Firstly Don't be lethargic.
+Firstly don't be lethargic.
 Solve questions with speed and accuracy.
 If you get stuck in some question, mark it and leave it after spending at most 90 seconds on it.
 If you complete one pass in say 25 minutes, you will still be left with 10 minutes to revisit those questions.
-I will say that a fast and accurate first pass over the section is important for quant section.
+I will say that a fast and accurate first pass over the whole section is important for quant section.
 Also make use of the mark and review button well.
 Don't hesitate to use them, but also don't use them too much.

 ### What about the analytical writing section?
 Did you practice it?